jengel3/InstaBetter/README.md

 * Double tap on profile pictures to view a high-res version
 * Mute users from home and activity feeds
 * Hide Sponsored Ads
-* Select and name custom locations for media
 * Show follow status on user profile (Similar to Twitter)
 * Show like counts as percentages
 * Share actions for text and images
 * Open links in Instagram
 * View DMs without notifying the sender
-* Toggle grid layout with the press of a button
 * Confirm double-tap likes with an alert
 * Tap times to display timestamps
 * Enable or disable auto playing of video and sound